DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

   - Stadium: DESTRUCTION DERBY 5
   - Stadium: SINGLE RACE 1
   - FANTASY MEADOWS
+- Top Ride currently does not support items until a memory address is found that reflects whether we're in game in top ride or not
+- Patch items for City Trial are not guaranteed to work depending on what vehicle you are on.
+They always work on compact star.

-Feel free to report any other issues or suggest improvements in the "Kirby Air Ride" discussion thread in the "future-game-design" channel in the Archipelago Discord server [(Link)](https://discord.com/channels/731205301247803413/1291501105389502554) or in the issues here.
+Feel free to report any other issues or suggest improvements in the "Kirby Air Ride" discussion thread in the "future-game-design" channel in the Archipelago Discord server [(Link)](https://discord.com/channels/731205301247803413/1291501105389502554) or in the issues [here](https://github.com/DeDeDeK/KARchipelago/issues).

 ## Planned Features

 Much of the planned features are gated by progress on modding the game itself or finding proper memory addresses to read/write to.
 Contributions are very welcome!
+Eventually, we will see a hard cap on what we can do with Archipelago and will need to work on creating Gecko codes and modifying the iso to make new features work.

 #### Items
 - permanent increase/decrease item spawn rates as useful/filler/trap items